 The Le Frecce train is a high-speed train that travels at speeds up to 155 miles per hour.
 Onboard you will enjoy the beautiful scenery of Italy out your window, elegant dining services, and a newly added UMTS signal offering high-quality mobile phone reception and WIFI.

 Once you reach Naples, you can purchase tickets for the Circumvesuviana Line at the train station to make your way towards Sorrento.
 There will be signs directing travelers to the Circumvesuviana ticket counters and platforms.
 From Sorrento, there are local buses ready to take you to the next stop on your list.

 How to Travel to the Amalfi Coast by Train from the South of Italy

-The nearest train station is Salerno, so make sure to purchase tickets to this station in advance.
+The nearest train station is Salerno, so make sure to purchase tickets to this station online in advance.
 Salerno is worth a few hours’ exploration on your way to the coast – mainly a small port town, it has been experiencing increasing numbers of travelers in recent years and is becoming more of a destination rather than just a stopover on the way to Pompeii.
-Once you’ve seen the sights in Salerno, the rest of the coast is just a short bus ride away.
-Bus tickets can be purchased locally at the train station.

 The Circumvesuviana Line is the only railway in Italy that isn’t covered by a rail pass, but a pass will at least get you close.
 You can use the pass on any train headed towards Naples, where you can then purchase tickets at the train station to continue on to the first stop on your Amalfi Coast itinerary.
 Don’t forget to purchase passholder reservations for your trip to Naples – since it’s the last stop before the coast, seats can sell out pretty quickly during the summer months.